LibrePDF/OpenPDF/README.md

 * Creating PDFs: You can use OpenPDF to create new PDF documents from scratch.
 * Manipulating Existing PDFs: OpenPDF allows you to modify existing PDF documents by adding or removing pages, modifying text, and more.
+* Create PDF files from HTML, using OpenPDF-html which is a fork of Flying Saucer.
 * Text and Font Support: You can add text to PDF documents using various fonts and styles, and extract text from PDF files.
 * Graphics and Images: OpenPDF supports the addition of images and graphics to PDF files.